Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET invoices

 It returns a list of your invoices.
-The invoices are returned sorted by creation date, with the most recent invoices appearing first.
+The invoices are returned sorted in descending order by creation date, with the most recent invoices appearing first.
 You can specify filters as query parameters to narrow down your search.
 The list of invoices returned is paginated (50 per 50): to call the 50 next items in the list, call the route with the `next_token` query parameter.

 ```shell
 curl --location 'https://api.ezus.app/invoices?stage=completed' \